jeffrey-hokanson/ExperimentDesigns/README.md

 Visualizations of these designs can be seen at [my website](http://hokanson.us/design/).

+## Related Work

+* [Packomania](http://www.packomania.com): an extensive resource for sphere packing (analogous to maximin design
+* [Space-filling designs](https://spacefillingdesigns.nl): a database of designs with many maximin designs

 ## Contributing

 I welcome other researchers to submit new experimental designs.